4d/docs/docs/API/SessionClass.md

 #### Description

-The `.storage` property contains <!-- REF #SessionClass.storage.Summary -->a shared object that can be used to store information available to all requests of the web client<!-- END REF -->.
+The `.storage` property contains <!-- REF #SessionClass.storage.Summary -->a shared object that can be used to store information available to all processes of the session<!-- END REF -->.

 When a `Session` object is created, the `.storage` property is empty.
 Since it is a shared object, this property will be available in the `Storage` object of the server.